 - 1. Interim Decisions The University understands that transactions sometimes arise quickly and unexpectedly, such that the usual conflicts review process could cause delays that might jeopardize the transaction.
 Under these unusual circumstances, at the request of a Covered Individual, the Conflicts Committee or its Chair, in consultation with the Vice Chancellor for Research, may give an interim decision or otherwise impose measures that it finds necessary or desirable to preserve the existing situation until a formal review is completed.
 Such measures may allow a Conflict of Interest to exist, with or without conditions, while a formal review is pending.
 The interim decision may also prohibit the existence of the Conflict of Interest until reviewed by the Committee.
 As necessary, the Committee may also hold a special meeting to review a disclosure before the next regularly scheduled meeting. - 2.
 Expedited Review of Conflicts: Consent If a disclosure involves a Significant Financial Interest but not a Substantial Financial Interest, the Conflict of Interest will ordinarily receive expedited review and allowance.
 Under this expedited procedure, the Vice Chancellor for Research will review the disclosures submitted by Covered Individuals at his or her campus and either grant preliminary allowance or recommend review by the full Committee.
-If the Vice Chancellor for Research recommends review by the full Committee, the Vice Chancellor for Research shall give written reasons for that recommendation, which shall become part of the record and shall be made available to the Covered Individual.
+If the Vice Chancellor for Research shall give written reasons for that recommendation, which shall become part of the record and shall be made available to the Covered Individual.
 All Conflicts of Interest that are granted preliminary allowance will be placed on a list that is provided to the full Committee.

-The Chair or any Committee member may select disclosures on the list for review by the full Committee on the regular agenda; all disclosures not selected will be finally allowed in a single vote at the conclusion of the meeting.
-If a disclosure is selected for full review, the Chair shall give written reasons for that selection, which shall become part of the record and shall be made available to the Covered Individual.
+The Chair or any Committee member may select disclosures on the list for review by the full committee on the regular agenda; all disclosures not selected will be finally allowed in a single vote at the conclusion of the meeting.
+If a disclosure is selected for full review, the Chair shall give written reasons for that selection, which shall become part of the record and shall be made available to the Covered Individual to the record and shall be made available to a subscience of the record and shall be made agenda; all disclosures not selected for full review, the Chair shall give written reasons for that selection, which shall become part of the record and shall be made available to the Covered Individual.
 The Committee may establish conditions to manage certain categories of these Conflicts of Interest under special or unusual circumstances.